 Hudgins Contracting Corp. is committed to the maintenance of a drug-free workplace.
 As an employer, we have the desire to protect our employees and the public from drug-related incidents that may occur in the course of our business operations.
 To meet this goal Hudgins participates in a mandatory drug testing program, for all employees, which encompasses pre-employment, random, reasonable suspicion, and post-accident testing.

 Safety awareness begins on DAY ONE with employee orientation.
 All new hires are issued the Hudgins Safety Plan and receive training specific to our industry as well as general construction safety training.
 After 30 days on the job, key elements of our Safety Plan are reviewed once again with all new hires by their supervisor.
-In addition, employees are trained in the following areas, and training records for each employee are maintained
+In addition, employees are trained in the following areas, and training records for each employee are maintained in the office.

 Excavation and Trenching is a large part of our work.
 In accordance with OSHA regulation 29 CFR 1926, Subpart P, Hudgins developed an Excavation and Trenching Plan to ensure the proper protection of its employees who are required to work in and around trenches and excavations.